 Cattle's poor ability to sweat combined with soaring temperatures make them hotter as the day progresses.
 Cooler nights provide the opportunity to cool themselves and recover from the days heat.
-But when temps stay warm and muggy during the night, cattle are unable to decrease the heat load effectively.
+Unfortunately, it is common for temps to remain warm and muggy during the night this time of year-and this means that cattle are unable to decrease the heat load effectively.
 In other words, they are unable to "cool off."
-This means that the heat load increases from day to day, literally compounding the effects of the daily heat.
+This means that the heat load can increase from day to day, literally compounding the effects of the daily heat.
 In other words, cattle start the day hotter than they started the previous day.